 Since then, MPT Online has gone from strength to strength and, as I'm not sure when it will be safe for me to invite people into my home studio once more, online I will remain.
 You can see on the website, the recommendations made by my students and the videos showing those who learned their exam pieces online so well.
 I'm very proud of them and grateful to them for their dedication and support.

 What they all like about it most is the flexibility - they can come whenever they want to.
 Although weekly lessons are best to keep the momentum going, some do come fortnightly or dip in and out; I can fit them in any time and on any weekday because I can't go out, other than for shopping.
 They don't have to drive here and back, getting cross in traffic jams and arriving stressed out after work or school.
 And they can play on their own pianos or keyboards, which they're used to, without having to adapt every lesson to my Bechstein Grand.
 (Poor piano gets blamed for everything.
 'The keys are wider than mine.'
 (Really?)
 'The pedal makes a noise when I press it down.
 Mine doesn't do that.'
 (Really?) ) The main thing is they don't have to sit next to me with shaking hands, afraid to make a mistake and be judged (all in their imagination!) and they can relax online.
 I like it because I don't have to wait for people who are stuck in traffic jams or bus queues and because it's flexible.
-And I do spend extra time writing up notes and emailing them after the lesson, so they don't forget what I've been teaching them.

 You will need to use a laptop but if you don't have one available you can use an ipad or mobile phone - as long as it contains a video camera and sound.
 Whatever you use will need to be placed by the side of your instrument and angled onto the keyboard - it doesn't matter if I can't see your head.
 If you haven't used Skype before, you will need to sign up and let me have your Skype name so I can message you a few minutes before your first lesson.
 You simply click on the link and will come in and join me.
 We make sure we can see each other's keyboards and off we go.
 We need to have the same music and if I use a tutor book, I will tell you which one to get.
 We will begin with some scales, which I will build with you each lesson and then your exercises and theory or your pieces.
-It works perfectly well and you will receive my backup notes later to remind you, or I can video the lesson and send it to you.

 It isn't that easy to teach total beginners online, especially young children, from scratch.
 I've ruled it out with the children but it's easier for adult beginners to understand and you will need to have an instrument, either a fully weighted keyboard or an acoustic or electric piano.
 If you've played before, then it's no problem whatever your standard and children come from the age of seven.